asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 weight: 80
 ---

-## Introduction

 In this tutorial, you will learn how to create a schema document for Kafka Messages using AsyncAPI.
-Additionally, you will learn about event-driven architecture, pub/sub model, and brokers concerning Kafka.
+Additionally, you will also learn about event-driven architecture, pub/sub model, and brokers in relation to Kafka.

 Let’s assume, you have a service that publishes data to a Kafka topic whenever a new user signs up into the application.